WGUNDERWOOD/wgunderwood.github.io/_posts/bernstein/2022-11-02-bernstein.markdown

-- The terms on the right hand side are rather complicated and perhaps unfamiliar, but allow us to explicitly see the typical size of maximum.
+- The terms on the right hand side are rather complicated and perhaps unfamiliar, but allow us to more directly parse the bound on the maximum.
   The more standard version of Bernstein's inequality makes it difficult to read off this value.